MichaelHochriegl/SignalRGen/docs/concepts/generated-hub-clients.md

 :::tip
-`SignalRGen` will treat every method in your interface as a server-to-client method by default, so the `[ServerToClientMethod]` attribute is optional, but can be used if you want to be specific.
+`SignalRGen` will treat every method in your interface as a server-to-client method by default, so the `[ServerToClientMethod]` attribute is optional, but can be used if you want to be explicit.
 :::

 ### Client-to-Server Methods